ata1de/Data_Structures/README.md

 # Data Structures Learning Hub
-Greetings!
-You've landed on my Data Structures Learning Hub.
-The primary objective of this venture is to explore the intricacies of data structures using C++.
-We embark on this journey starting with foundational concepts like arrays and progressively advance to more intricate structures such as trees and graphs.
+Hello and welcome!
+You've arrived at my Data Structures Learning Hub.
+The main goal here is to delve into the depths of data structures through Python.
+Our journey begins with the basics like arrays and moves forward to delve into more complex structures such as trees and graphs.

-As part of my immersive learning process, I'm committed to crafting comprehensive tests for each implemented data structure using Google Test.
-This dual purpose not only reinforces my comprehension of these structures but also hones my skills in writing robust and effective tests.
+As I immerse myself in learning, I'm dedicated to creating thorough tests for every data structure implemented, utilizing Google Test.
+This serves a dual purpose: solidifying my understanding of these structures while enhancing my ability to write reliable and efficient tests.

-## Structure of the Repository

-This repository is thoughtfully organized:

 ## Container
 - `pilhas-filas-vetores/`: Home to implementations and tests related to stack data structures and concerning queue data structures.